 16. Camps Bay

-Camps Bay is an affluent suburb in Cape town’s Western Cape Province and is well know for its white sandy beaches, natural rock swimming pool and views of the Twelve Apostles mountains.
+Camps Bay is an affluent suburb in Cape Town’s Western Cape Province and is well known for its white sandy beaches, natural rock swimming pool, and views of the Twelve Apostles mountains.
 Dotted with numerous restaurants, you will be spoilt for choice on where to eat.
 Theatre on the Bay is also a great spot for art and cultural history.
 The cost will vary depending on your spending and the places you will visit.

 17. Zeitz MOCAA